Hello-Pork-Belly/hz-oneclick/docs/README.md

 See [Backups](backup.md) for prerequisites and safety checks before running any backup workflow.

+## Service restarts

+See [Service restarts and reloads](restarts.md) for the canonical restart and reload guidance.

 ## Default install paths (placeholders)

 | Purpose | Example path | Notes |